Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/README.md

 ## Lightstreamer Compatibility Notes

-- Compatible with Lightstreamer .NET Adapter SDK version 1.7 or newer.
+- Compatible with Lightstreamer .NET Adapter SDK version 1.7 to 1.8.

 ## Final Notes
 For more information, please [visit our website](http://www.lightstreamer.com/) and [post to our support forums](http://forums.lightstreamer.com) any feedback or question you might have.
 Thanks!